Configuring Cisco IOS CNS Agents

 The DeviceID is fixed at the time of the connection to the event gateway and does not change even when the device hostname is reconfigured.

 When changing the hostname on the device, the only way to refresh the DeviceID is to break the connection between the device and the event gateway.
 Enter the no cns event global configuration command followed by the cns event global configuration command.
-You can change the DeviceID using the command cns id event without breaking the connection between the device and the event gateway.

 When the connection is re-established, the device sends its modified hostname to the event gateway.
 The event gateway redefines the DeviceID to the new value.